 Early Life and Career

 On 31 March 1935, she broke the South American female height record, reaching 5,381 m, in an Ae C-3 closed-cabin aircraft.
 She got the degree of the first female height record.
-She achieved this via an Argentinian tourist plane.
+Then, she achieved this via an Argentinian tourist plane.
 This provided her innumerable recognitions.
-Not surprisingly, soon she was awarded a golden medal by the Argentinian Military Aviation.
+Not surprisingly, soon she won a golden medal by the Argentinian Military Aviation.
 She, as a woman, even became the cover of El Gráfico, the renowned sports newspaper.
 At that time, women were not popular enough to cover the newspapers at all.
-That’s why, she was recognized as an unstoppable woman!
+Therefore she was recognized as an unstoppable woman!

-Among her exceptional flights, she is mostly remembered for her flight on 1936.
+Among her exceptional flights, the most remembered one is in 1936.
 She crossed the Río de la Plata (i.e., River Plate) in a solo flight that departed from the Rivadavia Airport, in Morón, On November 13, 1936.
 She competed with another aviatrix, Isabel Gladisz.
 The two aviatrixes arrived in Montevideo.
-Because of her custom of wearing boots and a leather jacket, she was nicknamed as the “gaucho dove”.
+Because of her custom of wearing boots and a leather jacket, she took a nickname as the “gaucho dove”.
 In 1940, she fulfilled a flight throughout 14 Argentine provinces.

 The Tragic and Irrevocable End